I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_emulator_access_entry.md

 ## Members

+`BasePort`

+Specifies the bus-relative physical address of the I/O port or ports to be hooked out by the V86 emulator.
+This value and the range of ports must fall within an access range of I/O ports already claimed in the registry by <b>VideoPortGetAccessRanges</b> or <b>VideoPortVerifyAccessRanges</b>.

+`NumConsecutivePorts`

+Specifies the number of consecutive ports to be hooked by the V86 emulator, starting at <b>BasePort</b>.
+This value is determined by the width of each hooked I/O port.
+For example, if port addresses 0x3C0 and 0x3C1 are hooked as a single USHORT-addressable port, this value should be 1.

+`AccessType`

+Specifies the size of the data transferred through the given I/O port as one of <b>Uchar</b>, <b>Ulong</b>, or <b>Ushort</b>.

 `AccessMode`

 Specifies how the given I/O port can be accessed as one or a combination (ORed) of the following values: